Ok, it’s time to get serious. We urgently need your help to keep the Earth First! Journal in print.

 The tone of these newsletters continues along the same line as the SHAC newsletters: cocky, sensationalist, and at times haranguing.
 I wish they had learned from our errors in that regard, but other than that, I mostly just feel joy that they kept the fire burning and the abusers kept feeling the heat.
 Good stuff, and a valuable addition to the history of the anti-HLS movement.

 Editors note: Since this site’s inception, the volunteers at TALON have felt that our purpose is not to catalog the past, but to inform the present.
 We do not exist as activist nostalgia, but to guide new generations by sharing information about the errors and victories of those who came before them.
 Our hope was always that modern campaigns would be built with these lessons, and that we could share their own errors and victories as a long term effort to refine our movement’s tactics and strategies.

-It is with great pride that, after two years, we are seeing evidence that our plan is working!
 The TALON Conspirator posts will highlight our favorite organizations and the facets of our shared history that inspire them.
-Our first post in this series is written by Dylan Powell and details one of North America’s most dynamic struggles against non-human slavery: Marineland Animal Defense.
+Our third post in this series is written by volunteers from Empty Cages Los Angeles.

 TALON is a shadowy collective of archivists and media soldiers hellbent on advancing their ZINESTORM master plan!
 Soon our JACKAL minions will flood the streets, the old order will fall, and liberty will flourish for the entire biological community!
 TAAAAAAAAAAAAAAALOOOOOOOON!!!